79.3 F

 Lamination Solutions Company Selects Virginia for Mid-Atlantic Operation

 “North American Specialty Laminations’ decision to establish its mid-Atlantic operation in Roanoke County reinforces the many advantages leading manufacturers can find in ,” said Glenn Youngkin.
-“Advanced companies are a strong cluster in the region, which offers the skilled workforce and higher connections to guarantee a robust talent pipeline for the future.
+“Advanced manufacturing companies are a strong cluster in the region, which offers the skilled workforce and higher connections to guarantee a robust talent pipeline for the future.
 We look forward to supporting NASL as they ramp up in the Commonwealth.”

 “With our extensive analysis, we selected Virginia for its consistent pro-business stance, progressive supporting programs, and skilled workforce in the greater Roanoke area,” said Doug Rende, CEO of North American Specialty Laminations.